-Historically the summer months have classed as June and July and August, however with changing weather patterns we are increasingly seeing the sun shining much later into the year, with September giving glorious weather for all of our events last year.
+Historically summer months are classed as June, July, and August, however changing weather patterns are increasingly seeing the sun shining later in the year, with September giving glorious weather for all of our events.

-We have also been privy to a summer ‘taster’ in April and May, wetting your appetite for the upcoming summer.
+We have also been privy to a summer ‘taster’ in April and May, wetting appetites for the upcoming summer.

 Sunshine is delicious, rain is refreshing, wind braces us up, snow is exhilarating; there is really no such thing as bad weather, only different kinds of good weather.